ThemeBoy/SportsPress/readme.txt

 * Portuguese (Brazil) – Português do Brasil ( pt_BR )
 * Slovak – Slovenčina ( sk_SK )
 * Swedish – Svenska ( sv_SE )

+Some language files are incomplete as they are still being translated by the community.
+Help us translate SportsPress by contributing to our [Transifex project](https://www.transifex.com/projects/p/sportspress/)!

 = Get involved =